wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 Your setup doesn't have to be exactly the same as mine, but this works for me without a lot of customization beyond re-configuring mediawiki for the analyzer I'm working with.
-You could set up specific analyzers, etc., directly within Elasticsearch, but I do all my work in the context of MediaWiki and the various wiki projects, so I just work in Docker.
-You will need Perl and Elasticsearch (or Perl and your command-line stemmer) to run `analyze_counts.pl`, and just Perl to run `compare_counts.pl`.
+You could set up specific analyzers, etc., directly within the search server, but I do all my work in the context of MediaWiki and the various wiki projects, so I just work in Docker.
+You will need Perl and OpenSearch or Elasticsearch (or Perl and your command-line stemmer) to run `analyze_counts.pl`, and just Perl to run `compare_counts.pl`.

 I have a reasonably up-to-date install of
 [MediaWiki Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker) with the [CirrusSearch](https://www.mediawiki.org/wiki/MediaWiki-Docker/Extension/CirrusSearch) extension
 installed.
-At the time of this writing, the CirrusSearch extension via Docker comes with the plugins `analysis-icu`, `experimental-highlighter`, and `extra`, and several language-specific plugins installed.
+At the time of this writing, the CirrusSearch extension via Docker comes with the plugins `analysis-icu`, `cirrus-highlighter`, and `extra`, `extra-analysis-textify`, and several language-specific plugins installed.

 My Docker instance doesn't have a lot of documents indexed so I can quickly and easily re-config/re-index into another language (with `updateSearchIndexConfig.php`, see below).